Virtualix-LTD/unflatn/doc/adr/0010-we-will-rename-this-project-to-unflat.md

 The name "unflatten" is already taken by the source project.

 ## Decision
-We will rename this project to `unflat`.
+We will rename this project to `unflatn`.
 The name of the exported function will remain the same.

 ## Consequences